This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 "Which luxury brand has lower maintenance costs?"

-Lexus emerges as the luxury brand with the lowest maintenance costs across the models' perceptions, driven by consistent mentions and favorable sentiment regarding reliability and cost-effectiveness.
+Lexus emerges as the luxury brand with lower maintenance costs across most AI models due to its consistent high visibility and favorable sentiment tied to reliability and cost-effectiveness.

 perplexity